MULTIBOOT WINDOWS

 And just out if interest, after reviewing the last few hundred failed log in attempts it seems the most popular login for script kiddies is now either "Trash", "Web" or "Admin".
 Not very imaginative, but then I guess if you're dumb enough to think the world will end in 2030 unless we all buy electric cars now, probably to be expected.

-What's also amusing is that script kiddies think that Synology developers of DSM are dumber than they are - a much better career training for script kiddies would be to practise saying "Would you like fries with that ?".
+What's also amusing is that script kiddies think that the developers of DSM are dumber than they are - a much better career training for script kiddies would be to practise saying "Would you like fries with that ?".

 Some SnGs: